grgdll/OLTraj_examples/README.md

 If you prefer using the FTP service, you will need to register as a CEDA user: https://services.ceda.ac.uk/cedasite/register/info/.

-## Example 1: Extracting and plotting Lagrangian trajectories over cruise track
+## Example 1: Extracting and plotting Lagrangian trajectories along a cruise track
 The first example demonstrates how to extract and plot Lagrangian trajectories along a cruise track.

 To run this example you will need to download the files below and save them in the directory `./1_Plot_traj/Input`: